-- 1 Write the program print 2; into a file ex1.hll. - 2 Write a simple compiler which reads a file in, parses it, converts it to a stack-based format and prints the output to stdout.
+1 Write a simple compiler which reads a file in, parses it, converts ex1.hll to a stack-based format and prints the output to stdout.
 Initially you only need to handle parse trees of the form print (int (n)) (where n is an integer).
 Run the output in the stack visualiser.